-8. Monitoring Behaviour
+7. Monitoring Behaviour

 Three low/moderate level incidents recorded on thinking sheets within a half term.
 Parents are contacted and asked to meet with the class teacher to discuss next steps.
 Two further (total five) or more low/moderate level incidents within a half term requiring thinking sheets or one serious behaviour occurs.
 A meeting involving parents, class teacher and the Phase Leader will be arranged to discuss next steps.
 The class teacher should create a class behaviour chart to support the child's behaviour and communicate weekly with parents.
 A pattern of serious behaviours or eight or more low/moderate behaviours requiring thinking sheets occur within a half term.
 A meeting between parents, class teacher and a member of SLT.
 A behaviour plan will be set up that is shared with all staff and family.
 One intolerable behaviour occurs.
 Intolerable behaviours will be dealt with swiftly, having listened to a full account from the child and any other viewpoints.
 The Headteacher may decide to suspend a child because of their behaviour.
 See Exclusions Policy for full details.
-Re-integration meeting held with family on returning to school.
+A re-integration meeting will be held with family on returning to school.
 Notes of the meeting are recorded on INTEGRIS and shared with the parents.
 At any point, parents may be signposted to additional resources and support for the family at home or the child in school.
-For example: Haringey Learning Partnership behaviour team, Trailblazers, CAMHS or
+For example: Haringey Learning Partnership behaviour team, Trailblazers, CAMHS or SEN support.

-SEN support.

-9. Recording Behaviour
+8. Recording Behaviour

 Low/moderate level behaviours are dealt with the script and are de-escalated before step 3.
 No record needed Low/moderate behaviours get to step 3 -5 when using the script.
-Complete thinking sheet with child privately by person who completed the script with the child.
-Hand thinking sheet to class teacher and class teacher adds into Class File.
-Serious behaviours Complete thinking sheet with child privately by person who completed the script with the child.
-Hand thinking sheet to class teacher and class teacher adds into Class File.
-Record on Integris by staff member who witnessed or dealt with the situation.
+The person who completed the script with the child should complete the thinking sheet with the child privately.
+They (student and staff member) should hand the thinking sheet to class teacher and the class teacher will add it into Class File.
+Serious behaviours The person who completed the script with the child should complete the thinking sheet with the child privately.
+They should hand the thinking sheet to class teacher and the class teacher will add it into Class File.
+The staff member who witnessed or dealt with the situation should record it on Integris.
 Intolerable behaviours Recorded on Integris by staff member who witnessed or dealt with the situation.
 Suspension and Exclusion paperwork completed by member of SLT.

-System of Rewards and Sanctions Be Safe Be Ready Be Respectful
+10. System of Rewards and Sanctions Be Safe Be Ready Be Respectful